Neck-Pinching of $CP^1$-structures in the $PSL(2,C)$-character variety: cannot be hyperbolic

 \Label{sHyperbolicNeck}

-In this section, we show that $\rho_\infi(m)$ can not be a hyperbolic element. \begin{claim}\Label{HyperbolicLimit} Suppose that $X_t$ is pinched along a loop $m$ and, to the contrary, $\rho_\infi(m)$ is hyperbolic.
-Then \begin{enumerate} \item $C_t$ converges to a $\CP^1$-structure $C_\infi$ on a compact surface with two punctures, which is homeomorphic to $S \minus m$, in the sense that, for every $\ep > 0$, the $\ep$-thick part of $C_t$ converges to the $\ep$-thick part of $C_\infi$ uniformly, and \Label{iHyperbolicNeckConverenceAwayFromCusp} \item $\rho_\infi (F)$ is non-elementary for each component $F$ of $S \minus m$. \Label{iHyperbolicNonelementary} \end{enumerate} \end{claim}
+In this section, we show that $\rho_\infi(m)$ cannot be a hyperbolic element. \begin{lemma}\Label{HyperbolicLimit} Suppose that $X_t$ is pinched along a loop $m$ and $\rho_\infi(m)$ is hyperbolic.
+Then \begin{enumerate} \item $C_t$ converges to a $\CP^1$-structure $C_\infi$ on a compact surface with two punctures, which is homeomorphic to $S \minus m$, in the sense that, for every $\ep > 0$, the $\ep$-thick part of $C_t$ converges to the $\ep$-thick part of $C_\infi$ uniformly, and \Label{iHyperbolicNeckConverenceAwayFromCusp} \item $\rho_\infi (F)$ is non-elementary for each component $F$ of $S \minus m$. \Label{iHyperbolicNonelementary} \end{enumerate} \end{lemma}